-- A. Chief Officer a member of the Executive Leadership Team, including the Inspector General. - B. Chief of Internal Audit the position responsible for all Internal Audit activities who report directly to the Board of Governors (Audit Committee). - C. Control Environment the attitude and actions of the Board and management regarding the significance of control within the organization.
-The control environment provides the discipline and structure for the achievement of the primary objectives of the system of internal control.
+- A. Chief Officer a member of the Executive Leadership Team, including the Inspector General. - B. Chief of Internal Audit responsible for all internal audit activities, which reports directly to the Board of Governors (Audit Committee). - C. Control Environment the attitude and actions of the board and management regarding the significance of control within the organization.
+The control environment provides the discipline and structure for achieving the primary objectives of the internal control system.
 The control environment includes the following elements: - 1.
 Integrity and ethical values - 2.
 Management's philosophy and operating style - 3.
 Organizational structure - 4.
 Assignment of authority and responsibility - 5.
-Human Resource policies and practices - 6.
-Competence of personnel - D. Control Deficiency a lack of internal control procedures that occurs when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect mistakes, misstatements, or other irregularities. - E. High Impact when internal control processes are not functioning to control risk.
-Any existing or potential breakdown of these processes may have direct exposure to assets and could have a serious impact on operations, legal and/or statutory compliance, or financial results. - F. Low Impact when internal control processes are functioning to control risk.
-Any existing or potential breakdown of these processes may have minimal exposure to assets and an insignificant impact on operations, legal and/or statutory compliance, or financial results. - G. Material Weakness a lack of internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis. - H. Medium-Impact when internal control processes are controlling risk, but the opportunity to improve control(s) exists.
-Any existing or potential breakdown of these processes may have direct or indirect exposure to assets and could have a significant impact on operations, legal and/or statutory compliance, or financial results. - I. President the President/CEO and Executive Director of Citizens Property Insurance
+Human resource policies and practices - 6.
+Competence of personnel - D. Control Deficiency a lack of internal control over financial reporting that occurs when the design or operation of a control does not allow management or employees, in the ordinary course of performing their assigned functions, to prevent or detect misstatements on a timely basis. - E. High Impact when internal control processes are not functioning to control risk.
+Any existing or potential breakdown of these processes may have direct exposure to assets and could seriously impact operations, legal and statutory compliance, or financial results. - F. Low Impact when internal control processes are functioning to control risk.
+Any existing

-Corporation.

-- J. Risk the possibility of an event occurring that will have an impact on the achievement of company objectives.
-Risk is measured in terms of impact and likelihood. - K. Senior Staff positions at or above the level of Assistant Director, including Chief Officers. - L. Significant Deficiency a lack of internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those responsible for oversight of the company's financial reporting.
+- or potential breakdown of these processes may have minimal exposure to assets and an insignificant impact on operations, legal and statutory compliance, or financial results. - G. Material Weakness a lack of internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis. - H. Medium Impact when internal control processes control risk, but the opportunity to improve control(s) exists.
+Any existing or potential breakdown of these processes may have direct or indirect exposure to assets and could significantly impact operations, legal and statutory compliance, or financial results. - I. President the President/CEO and Executive Director of Citizens Property Insurance Corporation. - J. Risk the possibility of an event that will impact company objectives' achievements.
+Risk is measured in terms of impact and likelihood. - K. Senior Staff positions at or above the level of Assistant Director, including Chief Officers. - L. Significant Deficiency a lack of internal control over financial reporting that is less severe than a material weakness yet necessary enough to merit attention by those responsible for overseeing the company's financial reporting.